polkadot-js/docs/docs/api/examples/promise/typegen.md

 ## Peering at the output

-We are ready to use all these generated types this after some TS config.
+We are ready to use all these generated types after some TS config.
 If you take a look at the generated `src/signaling/types.ts`, you would see generated TS interfaces, such as -

 ```js
 import { Struct } from '@polkadot/types/codec';